How to edit your footer in Divi Theme

 In contrast, the Footer Background Color selector will change the entire background color of all three footer areas.

 Step 4.
 Customizing Footer Widgets

-The Widgets menu is where you can edit the Header, Text and Link styles and the Bullet Color.
-Play around by changing your header size, link color, bullet color etc. Any changes you make here will only apply to the Widget Area of your footer.
-As mentioned previously, the content of a Widget is managed in the Widget itself.
+The Widgets menu is where you can edit the Header, Text, and Link styles and the Bullet Color.
+Play around by changing your header size, link color, bullet color, etc. Changes made here will only apply to the Widget Area of your footer.
+As mentioned before, the content of a Widget is managed in the Widget itself.

 Step 5.
 Customizing Footer Elements

 The Footer Elements menu controls the display of Social Media Icons.

 All you can do is either choose to show the icons or hide them.
 If you do want to edit the social media items and the links shown, you need to go back to the Admin Dashboard and open Divi > Theme Options.

 It’s at this point you may start to realise that Divi is missing a number of other social networks.
 If you want to add more social media icons we have a free plugin for that – Extra Icons Plugin for Divi.
 This will add over 10 additional social media options!